 - credentials and areas of expertise.

 Professionals have an ethical obligation to act in the best interest of their clients and patients.
-Ethical duties prohibit professionals from acting to promote their own self interest.
+These ethical obligations prevent professionals from acting to promote their own self-interest.

-The law also recognises certain relationships as ‘fiduciary relationships’ where one person places confidence in another, for example, between trustee and beneficiary, agent and principal, or solicitor and client.
+The law also recognises certain relationships as ‘fiduciary relationships’.
+This is where one person places confidence in another.
+Examples of ‘fiduciary relationships’ are:

 Not every relationship between a professional and client is fiduciary and fiduciary obligations do not extend over an entire relationship.